jude253/Massachusetts-surf/README.md

 Now that I have a stable backend, I believe it will be much easier to add additionaly functionality from separate API's and maintain organization.
 Next I would like to create subpages for each spot, and add some simple additional functionlity to it.

+Also I will look into cross-site cookie request issues and see how I can resolve this.

 --accomplished this.
 Now there is a subpage for each spot, with NOAA tide data.
 There's hourly tide heights for the current day, then high and low times and heights for the next 5 days.
 Additionally I use the googleMaps API to display a satillite image of each spot, giving the user some understanding of how the break works.
 Additionally I may add an underwater elevation/contour map eventually.